Jeep Cherokee XJ Build – Project Clarence

 • Issue: 4.10 gears can move 35″ tires but not very well.
 As it is, I wish I had upgraded to 4.56 gears when I moved to 33″ tires.

-• Solution: 4.88 gears for 35″ tires is what the vast majority of forums recommended based on experience.
-I agree.
+• Solution: 4.88 gears for 35″ tires is what the vast majority of forums recommended based on collective experience.
+I 100% agree.
+4.88 feels as close to stock as you can get with this level of modification.

 • Riddler Dana 30 Front Differential Cover